uc-creat/Coding-Domain/3rd Year/Vaibhav/README.md

-This is vaibhav.
-Coding Domain> Android developmen, working on android app and telemetry.
+This is Vaibhav from Coding Domain, working in Android development in relation to telemetry.